 The Value of Professional Legal Interpreters.

-Civil litigators who are unfamiliar with conducting foreign languages depositions requiring the use of a legal deposition interpreter may not understand the tremendous value they can bring to the table throughout the civil litigation process, particularly during the discovery phase of litigation.
+Civil litigators who are unfamiliar with conducting foreign languages depositions requiring the use of a legal deposition interpreter may not understand the tremendous value they can bring to the table throughout the civil litigation process, particularly during the discovery phase of domestic and international litigation.
 While chances are the foreign language-speaking client or deponent probably has a friend or relative who could interpret on their behalf, lawyers should think twice about using the client or deponent’s friends or relatives to interpret for them.
 Untrained, non-professional interpreters often do not understand the fact that, in a legal setting, they must translate exactly what the deponent says and that they cannot aid or assist the deponent in any way during the deposition.
 Non-professional interpreters may try to “help” the deponent by relaying only the testimony which the interpreter believes to be favorable.
 Similarly, untrained interpreters may simply summarize the deponents’ testimony instead of interpreting every word (which is more difficult to do), leaving out crucial information in the process.
 Furthermore, interpreters who have a personal relationship with the deponent or an indirect interest in the case are unlikely to be completely objective in relaying the testimony exactly as it is stated, which in essence defeats the purpose of having an interpreter at a deposition in the first place.
 Finally, in the author’s experience, immigrants residing in close-knit communities may know most of the people in their community.
 Thus, the attorney should screen the deposition interpreter for any conflicts of interest beforehand to make sure that the interpreter is not a friend or relative of the deponent.

 What to Expect From a Legal Interpreter During a Civil Deposition.